hardwario/bc-website/content/start/_index.en.md

 meta:
     title: 5 Easy Steps to Get Started Learning Digital Skills
 mainHeading: 5 Easy Steps to Get Started&nbsp;Learning Digital Skills
+mainParagraph: You will learn how to build the hardware, connect it wirelessly to your computer and set up notifications for the smartphone.
 slug: start
 menu: "main"
 weight: 50